nokonoko/Uguu/README.md

 </VirtualHost>
 ```

-Or something like this using Nginx:
+Or something like this using Nginx+PHP-FPM:

 uguu.se
 ```